ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 ### 2. Preprocessing: feature generation and selection, handling imbalanced data

+Based on exploratory data analysis, initial dataset has been changed:
+- New features created: day, weekday, hour, industry_code and age
+- Not useful features were deleted: time, first, last, street, trans_num, unix_time, cc_num, dob, lat, long, merch_lat, merch_long, zip, city, job, merchant
+- Outliers were dropped or corrected by imputation with arbitrary value

+Resulting data set contained numeric and categorical features, which were treated separately.
+Categorical features were processed by MCA with 60 components resulting in approx. 90% variability saved.
+Numerical features were used for polynomial features generations of different degrees and tested for performance with logistic regression classifier.
+Best permorming set had degree 6 and was processed with PCA saving 99% of variance.

 <p align="center">
 <img src="https://github.com/ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/blob/main/img/20.png" width="400" height="300"/>
 <img src="https://github.com/ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/blob/main/img/21.png" width="400" height="300"/>
 </p>

+To improve target class balance in the dataset, several sampling algorithms were tested by different models.
+On the plot below you can see sum of 4 scores(f1, accuracy, precision and recall) which can show overall performance over resampled data.
+NearMiss algorithm performed the worst.
+Surprisingly there was almost no big difference between EditedNearestNeighbours, another undersampling algorithm, no sampling and various oversampling.
+Data without any sampling performed the best.

 <p align="center">
 <img src="https://github.com/ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/blob/main/img/22.png"/>
 </p>

+4 best performing on not resampled data classifiers were chosen for further model training: SVM, Nearest Neighbour, MLPC and Random Forest.

 <p align="center">
 <img src="https://github.com/ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/blob/main/img/23.png"/>
 </p>

+Data preparation pipeline including all steps for data preprocessing was created as a result of this section.

 ### 3. Classification model training and testing